5 pieces of wisdom that will change the way you sell your SaaS

 1. Stop rewarding your sales team for having leads in the pipeline

-One of the most heavily discussed topics in sales is the number of prospects and leads in a company's pipeline.
+One of the most heavily discussed topics in sales is the number of prospects and leads in a company's sales pipeline.
 While a thriving pipeline can be beneficial to acquiring new customers, many sales managers and sales execs place too much emphasis on the pipeline as a metric.

 Jason Lemkin, founder of SaaStr and Adobe Echosign (check out what his co-founder Jeff Zwelling said about our sales software), points to a shift in thinking as one of the key tactics that his VP of Sales, Brendon Cassidy, used on the journey to $100K MRR.
 Jason recalls,